mongodb-labs/mongo-c-driver-async/docs/dev/guidelines.rst

 - If the macro is intended to be used as an expression, statement, attribute, declaration, or declaration specifier, use ``snake_case``.
-- If a function-like macro performs nontrivial token manipulation, use ``SHOUTING_CASE``.
+- If a :term:`function-like macro` performs nontrivial token manipulation, use ``SHOUTING_CASE``.